rogerluiz/Miniscroll-JS/README.md

 ***

-### add CSS end change the color of miniscroll thumb and tracker:
+### Change the color and aparence for all miniscroll class:
 <pre>
 .miniscroll-thumb {
      background-color: #0e5066 !important;